smussenden/2019-baltimore-climate-health-project-data-repo/documentation/Heat-Inequality/Heat-Inequality-Analysis.md

 library(tidyverse) # For general data science goodness library(corrr) # For correlation goodness
-library(lubridate) # For working with that datetime library(broom) # for converting lm output to dataframe library(TTR) # For moving averages
+library(lubridate) # For working with that datetime library(broom) # For converting lm output to dataframe library(TTR) # For moving averages

 # Turn off scientific notation in RStudio (prevents coersion to character type)